Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: Introduction

 Throughout this article, we refer to the above statement as Lubin's conjecture.
 The height of the dynamical system together with its ring of definition is a common way to decompose this conjecture into cases.
-The height-$1$ case over $\mathbb{Z}_p$ is solved by Specter in \cite{Spe18} where he recovered the underlying Lubin-Tate power series.
+The case of height $1$ over $\mathbb{Z}_p$ is solved by Specter in \cite{Spe18} where he recovered the underlying Lubin-Tate power series.
 Shortly after, Berger solved in \cite{Ber19} all the cases of finite height over $\mathbb{Z}_p$ using only $p$-adic analysis.
-In this article, we solve the height-$1$ cases over extensions whose ramification index is relatively prime to $p^2-p$, provided that the linear coefficient of the invertible series lies in $\mathbb{Z}_p$.
+In this article, we solve the height-one cases over cyclo-tame extensions, that is, extensions whose ramification index is coprime to $p^2-p$, provided that the linear coefficient of the invertible series lies in $\mathbb{Z}_p$.
 The remaining cases of Lubin's conjecture are still open nowadays.
-Our approach consists in generalizing Specter's analysis of the set of consistent sequences of the dynamical system which yields a Galois character, recovering the missing $\mathbb{Z}_p$-module structure on it, and, from this data, reconstructing the latent formal group via integral $p$-adic Hodge-theoretic methods.
+Our approach consists in generalizing Specter's analysis in \cite{Spe18} of the set of consistent sequences of the dynamical~sys\-tem which yields a Galois character, recovering the missing $\mathbb{Z}_p$-module structure on it and, from this data, retrieving the latent formal group of the dynamical system via integral $p$-adic Hodge-theoretic methods.